Table of Contents

 Societies are also an effective way of pooling resources among members to provide support services such as healthcare facilities and conducting fundraising activities that benefit the wider society.

-The significance of the Society Registration Act lies in its provision for legal recognition to societies, which enables them to enter into contracts, acquire property, sue or be sued in their name, etc.
+• Provides legal recognition enabling societies to enter contracts, acquire property, and sue or be sued in their name

-This allows these organisations to operate more effectively by giving them some degree of autonomy from their members and protecting their interests from external interference.
+• Allows organisations to operate autonomously from their members and protects their interests from external interference

-Furthermore, it provides guidelines on resolving member disputes without involving courts or other external parties.
+• Offers mechanisms for resolving member disputes without involving courts or external parties

 In India, societies must register under the Society Registration Act of 1860.
 This act applies to all non-profit organisations, including charities, clubs, and voluntary associations.
 The purpose of the registration is to identify and record the members of a society and ensure that they comply with legal requirements and regulations.